 OK, so ya, we caved and put a TV in our bedroom.
 I fought against it for years because it feels so slobbish, but IT IS MY FAVORITE.
 It’s like I live in a hotel.
 Since you can see the side of the TV from the hallway, I insisted on a slim and pretty profiled one.
 If you caught my IG stories (I saved as a highlight) a few weeks back, I macramed over the TV cord!
 I used the same method I used on my lamp and it only took like 20 minutes!

-The room, aside from the wood floors we are majorly procrastinating on, came together exactly how I envisioned it and I love it so much!
+The room, aside from the wood floors we are majorly procrastinating on, came together just how I envisioned it and I love it so much!

 mobile – CB2, no longer available

 books – Modernism Rediscovered and The Book of Tiki